tomwanzek/d3-v4-definitelytyped/README.md

 ## General Status

-At the time of creating this repository **D3 version 4** is in **release candidate stage** and being finalized for full release.
+**D3 version 4** has now been released.

-By extension, any definition files contained herein are to be considered with care.
+The definition files contained in this repo are to be considered with care.
+Specifically,

+* as long as a repo does not have a test file flagged as complete, the content is available for review and comment, but obviously not considered stable.
+Stability is obviously also conditioned on the stability of the just released **D3 v4**.
-Furthermore, where indicated, some features of the definition files may be considered experimental.
-Specifically, some definition files make use of the ability to type the `this` context of a function and depend on new features of the **typescript compiler** (currently typescript@next (1.9.0-dev)).

-With respect to **D3**, this ability, may be of specific interest when working with [selections](https://github.com/d3/d3-selection) and [transitions](https://github.com/d3/d3-transition), where the current DOM element is provided through the this context.
+* where indicated, some features of the definition files may be considered experimental.
+Certain definition files make use of the ability to type the `this` context of a function and depend on new features of the **typescript compiler** (currently typescript@next (1.9.0-dev)).
+With respect to **D3**, this ability may be of specific interest when working with [selections](https://github.com/d3/d3-selection) and [transitions](https://github.com/d3/d3-transition), where the current DOM element is provided through the `this` context.

-A further separate consideration, is the question of flexibly using typescript definitions for *D3*, given the bundling scenarios contemplated by the D3 release.
+* the **D3 v4** release allows substantial flexibility with regard to _(un)bundling_ as well as the choice between _vanilla_ and _mondule import_ use.
+The definitions in this repo are written as external modules.
+Ambient declarations are only used, when required for module augmentation (e.g. **d3-transition** extending the `Selection` interface of **d3-selection**).
+The question of exporting to a `d3` **global** for _vanilla_ use, is somewhat related to the potential use of `export as namespace d3` in UMD module declarations.

+Please, note that the definition and test files in this repo are currently using relative paths.
+This was done as an interim step to focus on the D3-related aspects of this effort (including the experimental `this` typing).
+See issue #1.

 ## Module-Level Status

-**Note**: All references to "Test File" below should be read as typescript files that should compile without errors to indicated the consistency of the typescript definitions.
+**Note**: All references to "Test File" below should be read as follows.
+The typescript files should compile without errors to indicate the internal consistency of the typescript definitions.
-They are not meant to be used with a test runner as functional tests.
+I.e. they are only shape tests as is the DefinitelyTyped tradition.
+They are expressly not meant to be used with a test runner as functional tests.

+A grunt-task using the dev-dependency typescript@next version is currently used to perform the compilation tests.

 ### d3-array